 table of contents

-If you are noticing hair loss or your hair lacks luster, there’s a chance a vitamin deficiency is to blame.
-While most hair loss, also known as alopecia, is genetic, vitamin deficiencies can cause hair loss or worsen other types of hair loss.
+If you notice your hair is losing its luster, or even shedding more than usual, there’s a chance a vitamin deficiency is to blame.
+While most hair loss, also known as alopecia, is genetic, vitamin deficiencies can cause hair loss or worsen existing hair loss.

 What is a vitamin deficiency?

-When people talk about vitamins, they are often talking about vitamins, minerals, and sometimes lipids, which include essential fatty acids like Omega-3.
+When people say vitamins, they’re often actually referring to vitamins, minerals, and lipids, which include essential fatty acids like Omega-3.

 The body relies on a balance of essential nutrients.
 A deficiency in any category can throw the system off.
-When that happens, the body moves resources to ensure survival.
+When that happens, the body reallocates resources to ensure survival.
 For example, calcium, a mineral, is needed to keep the heart beating.
 If the body is low on calcium levels, it takes calcium away from bones.
 If the body is low on iron, which is required for red blood cells to carry oxygen, it can affect the scalp and hair follicles.
-The body keeps its iron supplies for more critical functions (Yu, 2020; Ems, 2021).
+The body keeps its iron supplies for more critical functions (Yu, 2022; Ems, 2022).

 What causes vitamin deficiencies?